-"Oh, you are a great deal too apt, you know, to like people in general.
+'Oh! you are a great deal too apt, you know, to like people in general.
 You never see a fault in anybody.
 All the world are good and agreeable in your eyes.
-I never heard you speak ill of a human being in my life."
+I never heard you speak ill of a human being in your life.'

-"I would wish not to be hasty in censuring anyone; but I always speak what I think."
+'I would not wish to be hasty in censuring anyone; but I always speak what I think.'

-"I know you do: and it is that which makes the wonder.
+'I know you do; and it is that which makes the wonder.
 With your good sense, to be so honestly blind to the follies and nonsense of others!
-Affectation of candour is common enough; one meets with it everywhere.
-But to be candid without ostentation or design,-to take the good of everybody's character and make it still better, and say nothing of the bad,-belongs to you alone.
-And so, you like this man's sisters, too, do you?
-Their manners are not equal to his."
+Affectation of candour is common enough-one meets with it everywhere.
+But to be candid without ostentation or design-to take the good of everybody's character and make it still better, and say nothing of the bad-belongs to you alone.
+And so you like this man's sisters, too, do you?
+Their manners are not equal to his.'

-"Certainly not, at first; but they are very pleasing women when you converse with them.
-Miss Bingley is to live with her brother, and keep his house; and I am much mistaken if we shall not find a very charming neighbour in her."
+'Certainly not-at first.
+But they are very pleasing women when you converse with them.
+Miss Bingley is to live with her brother, and keep his house; and I am much mistaken if we shall not find a very charming neighbour in her.'

-Elizabeth listened in silence, but was not convinced: their behaviour at the assembly had not been calculated to please in general; and with more quickness of observation and less pliancy of temper than her sister, and with a judgment, too, unassailed by any attention to herself, she was very little disposed to approve them.
-They were, in fact, very fine ladies; not deficient in good-humour when they were pleased, nor in the power of being agreeable where they chose it; but proud and conceited.
-They were rather handsome; had been educated in one of the first private seminaries in town; had a fortune of twenty thousand pounds; were in the habit of spending more than they ought, and of associating with people of rank; and were, therefore, in every respect entitled to think well of themselves and meanly of others.
+Elizabeth listened in silence, but was not convinced; their behaviour at the assembly had not been calculated to please in general; and with more quickness of observation and less pliancy of temper than her sister, and with a judgement too unassailed by any attention to herself, she was very little disposed to approve them.
+They were in fact very fine ladies; not deficient in good humour when they were pleased, nor in the power of making themselves agreeable when they chose it, but proud and conceited.
+They were rather handsome, had been educated in one of the first private seminaries in town, had a fortune of twenty thousand pounds, were in the habit of spending more than they ought, and of associating with people of rank, and were therefore in every respect entitled to think well of themselves, and meanly of others.
 They were of a respectable family in the north of England; a circumstance more deeply impressed on their memories than that their brother's fortune and their own had been acquired by trade.

 Mr. Bingley inherited property to the amount of nearly a hundred thousand pounds from his father, who had intended to purchase an estate, but did not live to do it.
-Mr. Bingley intended it likewise, and sometimes made choice of his county; but, as he was now provided with a good house and the liberty of a manor, it was doubtful to many of those who best knew the easiness of his temper, whether he might not spend the remainder of his days at Netherfield, and leave the next generation to purchase.
+Mr. Bingley intended it likewise, and sometimes made choice of his county; but as he was now provided with a good house and the liberty of a manor, it was doubtful to many of those who best knew the easiness of his temper, whether he might not spend the remainder of his days at Netherfield, and leave the next generation to purchase.

-His sisters were very anxious for his having an estate of his own; but though he was now established only as a tenant, Miss Bingley was by no means unwilling to preside at his table; nor was Mrs. Hurst, who had married a man of more fashion than fortune, less disposed to consider his house as her home when it suited her.
-Mr. Bingley had not been of age two years when he was tempted, by an accidental recommendation, to look at Netherfield House.
-He did look at it, and into it, for half an hour; was pleased with the situation and the principal rooms, satisfied with what the owner said in its praise, and took it immediately.
+His sisters were anxious for his having an estate of his own; but, though he was now only established as a tenant, Miss Bingley was by no means unwilling to preside at his table-nor was Mrs. Hurst, who had married a man of more fashion than fortune, less disposed to consider his house as her home when it suited her.
+Mr. Bingley had not been of age two years, when he was tempted by an accidental recommendation to look at Netherfield House.
+He did look at it, and into it for half-an-hour-was pleased with the situation and the principal rooms, satisfied with what the owner said in its praise, and took it immediately.